Sneeze Achiu: Final years and death

 Achiu remained involved with his alma mater following his departure from the NFL.
 In 1947, he worked with his former coach Harry Baujan to organize a football game in Honolulu between the University of Dayton and the University of Hawaiʻi.
 Three years later, he returned to Dayton for a homecoming game in honor of the 25th anniversary of their 1925 season.

-After retiring in Oregon, Achiu suffered from health issues for the rest of his life.
+After retiring in Oregon, Achiu had health problems for the rest of his life.
 He died on March 21, 1989, at the age of 86.
-He was buried at Springfield Memorial Garden in Springfield, Oregon, next to his wife Susan who died ten years later.
+He is buried at Springfield Memorial Garden in Springfield, Oregon, next to his wife Susan who died ten years later.

 Personal life

 Achiu was married twice.
-His first marriage was to Fay with whom he had a daughter, Elana, in 1941.
-His second marriage was to Susan.
+His first marriage was to Fay, with whom he had a daughter, Elana, in 1941.
+His second marriage was to Susan (née McKinney).

-Aside from his athletic career, Achiu was a gifted crooner, once considering giving up wrestling altogether to do so professionally.
-When the Detroit-based promoter Adam Weissmuller received word from Achiu that he was considering quitting wrestling, he reminded Achiu that it was "his chief forte"; Achiu responded: "Perhaps you do not know, Adam, but I have been offered a job crooning over a Chinese programme [sic] on the Coast."
+Aside from his athletic career, Achiu was also a crooner, once considering giving up wrestling altogether to do so professionally.
+When the Detroit-based promoter Adam Weissmuller received word from Achiu that he was considering quitting wrestling, he reminded Achiu that it was "his chief forte".
+Achiu responded: "Perhaps you do not know, Adam, but I have been offered a job crooning over a Chinese programme on the Coast."
 The response ran in the University of Dayton's alumni newsletter, describing Achiu as "wrestling's first holdout and its first crooner".

 Legacy

-In 1974, Achiu was inducted into the University of Dayton's Athletics Hall of Fame.
+In 1974, Achiu was inducted into the University of Dayton's Athletics Hall of Fame with his childhood friend Augie Cabrinha.
 In 2023, "Sneeze Achiu" won an online poll for the "Greatest Name in Sports" out of 2,048 different entries, beating out names like "Amillion Buggs", "Scientific Mapp", and "Rowdy Beers".